 Get $399 worth of free accessories and a free Google Nest Hub with Sleep Sensing with every Nectar Premier purchase.
 Use checkout code: sleepfoundation

 People living with scoliosis typically need a mattress that will cradle the body and alleviate pressure along the spine.
-The Nectar Lush accomplishes this with a 3-inch comfort layer of memory foam that contours closely to reduce aches and pains in sensitive areas.
+The Nectar Premier accomplishes this with a 3-inch comfort layer of memory foam that contours closely to reduce aches and pains in sensitive areas.
+This comfort layer is infused with cooling gel and phase-change material, which allow the Premier to sleep cooler than many competing all-foam models.

-The Lush also features transitional and base layers of high-density polyfoam to reinforce the sleep surface and prevent sleepers from sinking too much.
-Since the Lush has a medium (5) feel, it is best suited to people who weigh up to 230 pounds, particularly side and back sleepers.
+The mattress also features transitional and base layers of high-density polyfoam to reinforce the sleep surface and prevent sleepers from sinking too much.
+Since the Premier has a medium firm (6) feel, it is best suited to side sleepers who weigh at least 130 pounds and back sleepers who weigh up to 230 pounds.
 These sleepers can expect to receive a comfortable balance of cushioning and support.

 This mattress is also a good choice for co-sleepers.
 The foams absorb movement and prevent it from transferring across the surface, which can be useful for those who share their bed with people who have scoliosis and are prone to tossing and turning.
-The Lush is also completely silent, which helps minimize disturbances when your partner gets in and out of bed.
+The Premier is also completely silent, which helps minimize disturbances when your partner gets in and out of bed.

-Although the Lush is somewhat expensive for an all-foam mattress, Nectar offers a few perks for customers.
+Although the Premier is somewhat expensive for an all-foam mattress, Nectar offers a few perks for customers.
 Ground shipping is free anywhere in the contiguous U.S. and the company’s 365-night sleep trial is one of the longest in the industry.
 Additionally, the mattress is backed by a lifetime warranty that protects against structural defects for as long as you own it.